QSM Resources

 Over 700 languages are represented with most projects recording multiple languages.
 Common primary languages are JAVA, COBOL, C, C++, C#, VISUAL BASIC, .NET, IEF / COOLGEN, PL/1, ABAP, SQL, ORACLE, POWERBUILDER, SABRETALK, JAVA SCRIPT, DATASTAGE, HTML.
 Frequently used secondary languages include JCL, SQL, JAVA, COBOL, ASSEMBLER, C++, HTML, VISUAL BASIC, XML, ASP.NET, and JSP.

-QSM has collected and analyzed software projects from North America, Europe, Asia, Australia, and Africa.
-About 50% of our data is from the U.S. Another 35-40% is from India, Japan, the Netherlands, the United Kingdom, Germany, France, and other major European countries.
+QSM has collected and analyzed software projects from North America, South/Central America, Europe, Asia, Australia, and Africa.
+About 54% of our data is from North America.
+Another 34% is from Europe, with the remainder developed in South America, Asia, Africa, and Australia/New Zealand.

-This SLIM-Metrics chart shows Construction & Test effort for completed IT, Engineering, and Real Time systems as System Size increases.
-QSM stratifies project data into homogenous subsets to reduce variation and study the behavioral characteristics of different software application domains.
+This SLIM-Metrics chart shows Productivity vs. delivered System Size for completed IT, Engineering, and Real Time Group systems.
+Because they are the most complex, Real Time group projects (black dots) have the lowest productivity, with Engineering group projects (purple) in the middle and IT systems (green) exhibiting the highest productivity.
+QSM stratifies project data into homogenous subsets to reduce variation and capture the innate behavioral characteristics of different software application domains.

 QSM Industry Trend Lines

-QSM industry trend lines are available for nine, high level application domains, five application subgroups, and three application super groups.
+QSM industry trend lines are available for nine, high-level application types, six application subgroups, and three application super groups.
 The nine application domains are:

 Business Command & Control Scientific